-When using dp-pm3015r cylinder pre-press mold and dp-bt160n rosin filters, utilizing a vertical filter build (bottle tech style), we suggest to fill the filter between 3.5-7g of similar sized whole flowers or pieces (0.3-0.5g).
+When using dp-pm3015r cylinder pre-press mold and dp-bt160n rosin filters, utilizing a vertical filter build (bottle tech style), we suggest filling the filter between 3.5-7g of similar sized whole flowers or pieces (0.3-0.5g).
 When filling the pre-press with more than 5g, it is recommended to fill it first with 3.5g, tamp the buds down with the ram of the pre-press by hand, continue filling the mold and finally finish by compressing the buds fully in the pre-press mold.
 Dense buds will hold their shape better, and be less likely to expand once inserted into the filter.
 Using more than 7g per filter is not recommended as blowouts may occur, and it is very likely that the filter will not fit between caged plates or all-in-one hydraulic press plates.

 During pressing, the buds will expand in the filter to a footprint of roughly 1.75” diameter.
 Total surface area for this puck is 2.40 sq/in.
 Pressing this puck with 3 tons of force is enough for pressing 7g using the vertical filter build.
-For presses rated for 6+ tons, with adequate surface area on the plates, multiple filters may be pressed at once.
+For presses rated for 6+ tons, with the adequate surface area on the plates, multiple filters may be pressed at once.
 For example, on 3x5” plates, you can press 2x 7g filters on the 6+ ton unit dp-bj6t35.
 3X7” plates, you can press 3x 7g filters on a 10+ shop press with dp-rp37 caged plate kit.

 The caged plate kits have a limited opening in-between the upper and lower platen, so it is recommended to try 5g of a particular cultivar first, and then 7g after confirming the puck will not be too tall.